kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

   {y(s_2)-y(s_1)\leq \text{projection of arc $s_2-s_1$ onto plane $\mathcal{XOY}$},\ 0\leq s_1\lt s_2 \leq l}
 $$

-holds true, i.e., bending the other ellipse is always feasible.
+holds true, i.e. bending the other ellipse is always feasible.
 Thus, we have arrived at two procedures which dictates how the bending of both ellipses are rendered.
 But we need to show the two bent ellipses can be joined on the shared circumferences.
 Unfortunately, this is impossible if the assumption on $x(s)$ is violated.
 That is to show the ellipses intercept each other, or equivalently, besides the circumferences they shared at least on point in common.